Deevad/peppercarrot_scenarios/you-found-me-i-chose-you.md

 ## Scene 2

-**Panel 4:** Ispmorphic view of the orphanage of Squirrel's End.
+**Panel 4:** Ispmorphic view of the Hippiah school in Squirrel's End.
 Several children are outside playing a game of tag.
 Over on a bench sits Pepper.
 She sits alone, looking down

 **Panel 5:** Close-up of Pepper's face.
 She looks melancholy, as though she wants to play with the other children but nobody will give her the chance.